emacsmirror/caser/README.md

 ## Alternatives ##

+This is not the first casing-related Emacs package.
+However, it works slightly differently than these existing packages.

 * **[string-inflection.el](https://github.com/akicho8/string-inflection)** -- this package focuses on cycling through different cases of text.
 Caser has a separate command for each desired case, so no cycling is necessary.
 * **[electric-case.el](https://github.com/zk-phi/electric-case)** -- this package converts what is typed in =dash-case= to =camelCase= or =snake_case=.
 It dosen't permit ad-hoc case changes.